philadias/freelabel/README.md

 ## Citing the code
 The code may be used according to the license below.
 If the results of the code are used as a part of a system described in a publication, we request that the authors cite the published paper at a minimum.

+### Disclaimer
-### Disclaimer: this project is the first experience of the involved students with Javascript and Django.
+**This project is the first experience of the involved students with Javascript and Django.
 Despite our efforts to keep it fairly organized and functional, there is significant room for improvement.
-We appreciate any feedback for improving the tool, but cannot provide any type of support/warranty.
+We appreciate any feedback for improving the tool, but cannot provide any type of support/warranty.**

 Comments / concerns / problems: please submit a Github issue or email Philipe Dias at **TODO** .

+### License
-### Available under the Non-Profit Open Software License: for more details https://opensource.org/licenses/NPOSL-3.0.
+Available under the Non-Profit Open Software License: for more details https://opensource.org/licenses/NPOSL-3.0.

-## Notes on code organization: check Notes_on_FreeLabel.pdf
+## Notes on code organization
+check Notes_on_FreeLabel.pdf

-## Requirements:
+## Requirements
 - python3 and corresponding pip3
 - virtualenv, which can be installed through 'pip install virtualenv' (see https://virtualenv.pypa.io/en/latest/installation/)

-## Download, configuration and deploying the interface:
+# Getting started

+## Installation
 1. clone repository. `git clone --branch main --depth 1 https://github.com/philadias/freelabel.git`
 2. enter the repository directory, `cd freelabel/`.
 3. Create a directory for the python environment and cd, `mkdir python-env`, `cd python-env`.